NLnetLabs/rpki-doc/source/krill/get-started.rst

 Start and Stop the Daemon
 -------------------------

-There is no standard script to start / stop Krill yet.
+There is no standard script to start and stop Krill yet.
 We will add this in the near future.

 For now you could use the following example script to start Krill.
 Make sure to